 ⭐PLEASE RATE AND REVIEW

 If you have tried this recipe and liked it, please give it a 5-star rating and leave a comment below with your experience!

 - 3 tablespoon cooking oil

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

 - 2 large eggs at room temperature

 - ¾ cup pumpkin puree

-- 1/3 cup raisins
+- ⅓ cup raisins

 - Sift the flour, baking powder, baking soda, salt, and spice mix in a medium bowl.
-You can also add these ingredients to the bowl and whisk it for a few seconds.

 - In a different bowl, add the pumpkin puree, butter, oil, vanilla, and sugar.
 Beat well until well combined.
 Add the eggs one at a time, whisking after each egg.